seshaljain/vlc-docs-dump/rst/User-AlistairMcMillan.rst

 Not much to say.

-Big fan/heavy user of VLC media player, normally found <s>wasting time</s> contributing to Wikipedia.
+Big fan/heavy user of VLC media player, normally found wasting time contributing to Wikipedia.

 - Alistair